LucasDelfino92/morrowindsharp/mw++.md

 - Install the **WeaponSheathing 1.6-MWSE** main file.
   - Right-click on **Data Files**.
   - Click **Set as data files directory**.
-- Also install [**Weapon Sheathing - Bow Position Edit**](https://www.nexusmods.com/morrowind/mods/48473?tab=files), which tweaks bows so that they line up better with the sheathing animation.
 - Also install the **Morrowind Optimization Patch Weapon Sheathing Patch**.
   - Right-click your installed Morrowind Optimization Patch file in the left pane, and click **Reinstall Mod**.
   - Check the following options in the BAIN installer: